The .22 Centerfire Varmint Cartridges

 By Chuck Hawks

 The first of the modern .22 varmint cartridges was the .22 Hornet, developed in the 1920's and introduced as a factory loaded cartridge by Winchester in 1930.
-The modest Hornet, still reasonably popular, drives a 45 grain bullet at a MV of 2690 fps.
+The modest Hornet, still reasonably popular, drives a 45 grain bullet at a muzzle velocity (MV) of 2690 fps.

-Remington lists the .223 Remington, .22-250 Remington, and .222 Remington among their 10 best selling centerfire rifle cartridges.
+Remington lists the .223 Remington and .22-250 Remington among their 10 best selling centerfire rifle cartridges, with the .223 being number one in sales.
+The older .222 Remington, although no longer in the top 10 in sales, still sells well.
 This says something about Remington's success in the field as well as the popularity of the centerfire .22's in general.

 Other efforts, such as the .219 Zipper, .220 Rocket, .222 Rem.
-Magnum, .224 Weatherby, and .225 Winchester, had their moment in the sun but failed to achieve lasting popularity.
-The .224 Wby. and .225 Win. were introduced as factory loaded cartridges around the same time as the immensely popular .22-250.
-All three are very similar ballistically, but the .22-250 took off and the other two did not.
+Magnum, .224 Weatherby, .225 Winchester and .223 WSSM had their moment in the sun, but failed to achieve lasting popularity.
+The .224 Wby. and .225 Win. were introduced as factory loaded cartridges around the same time as the immensely popular .22-250, with very similar ballistics.
+The super short and fat .223 WSSM was introduced decades later to compete with the .22-250.
+The .22-250 took off and the others did not.

 All of these centerfire .22's were designed for shooting small game, varmints and small predators at long range (meaning beyond the effective range of .22 rimfire cartridges).
 There seems to be an appeal to varmint hunting that never wanes.
 Perhaps shooting small rodents satisfies some primordial urge in Homo sapiens.
 At ranges around 200 yards it is certainly a challenge to both the shooter and the rifle.

 Small targets at long range put an emphasis on accuracy.
 In the right rifle, all of the centerfire .22's can be superbly accurate.
-The .222 Remington, in fact, is probably the most accurate hunting rifle cartridge ever introduced.
+The .222 Remington, in fact, is probably the most accurate hunting cartridge ever introduced.
+Designed as a varmint cartridge, it was used to set many records in bench rest competition after its introduction.

 Part of the great appeal of the centerfire .22's is their mild recoil and relatively tame muzzle blast.
-Even the largest .22 cartridges, the .220 Swift and .223 WSSM, remain fun to shoot over extended periods of time.
-And because they are easy to shoot, hunters shoot them well.
+Even the largest .22 cartridges, such as the .220 Swift, remain fun to shoot over extended periods of time.
+Because they are easy to shoot, hunters shoot them well.

 Larger caliber cartridges, such as the .243 Winchester, 6mm Remington and .25-06 Remington, can deliver the required accuracy and flat trajectory with varmint bullets, but they kick more and are not as much fun to shoot.
 Their barrels heat up more rapidly and their ammunition costs are substantially higher, even for reloaders.
 All of these factors combine to insure the continuing popularity of the centerfire .22's.